canelhasmateus/diamond/vault/HeadOfLineBlocking.md

 ---
 # HeadOfLineBlocking

 Head-of-line blocking is a phenomenon that happens whenever the first element of a [[Queue]] blocks the progress of other elements.

-It is commonly associated with [[Transmission protocols | AboutProtocols]].
+It is commonly associated with transmission protocols.

 For [[HTTP1]], HOL happens because of the [[OneOutstandingRequest]] rule: For a second request to be sent, the previous one has to be answered first.